zhoupgit/grafana/docs/sources/developers/http_api/data_source.md

 `GET /api/datasources/:datasourceId`

-{{% admonition type="warning" %}}
-This API is deprecated since Grafana v9.0.0 and will be removed in a future release.
+> **Warning:** This API is deprecated since Grafana v9.0.0 and will be removed in a future release.
 Refer to the [API for getting a single data source by UID](#get-a-single-data-source-by-uid) or to the [API for getting a single data source by its name](#get-a-single-data-source-by-name).
-{{% /admonition %}}

 **Required permissions**